houdeval/cognac_regulation/bullet_antenna_setting/ bullet_settings.md

 To set the antenna considering that the IP or the password to access the antenna setting page are unknown :

-* First, connect both network cables to the adaptator : PWR+DATA OUT is dedicated to the antenna and DATA iN is dedicated to the computer.
+* First, connect both network cables to the adaptator : PWR+DATA OUT is dedicated to the antenna and DATA IN is dedicated to the computer.

 * Afterwards, keep pushing the Reset button under the antenna support (about 30 sec) until the light are blinking.